VATSIM-CARIBBEAN/docs.vatcar.net/Training Management/Exam Center.md

     - This lets the student see the results of their exams as they are completing it.
 This will let them see the correct answer too.
     - This should generally be set to disabled for most facility exams.
 8. Exam Type
-    - You can se the type of exam here.
+    - You can set the type of exam here.
 By default, this should be set to FIR Exam.

 #### Modifying Questions